evelynlewis/x800/README.md

 A fuzzer named `roger`, after the rabbit, is provided in the `fuzz/` directory.
 It is build using [`cargo-fuzz`](https://github.com/rust-fuzz/cargo-fuzz), which uses [LibFuzzer](https://llvm.org/docs/LibFuzzer.html), part of the LLVM project.
 A convenience script is provided under `util/fuzz.sh`.
 Both a small dictionary and a minimized corpus with good coverage are checked into the repository.

+## Flame graphs

+Flame graphs, first created by [Brendan Gregg](https://www.brendangregg.com/flamegraphs.html), are a powerful and intuitive performance-visualization tool. `x800` makes use of the Rust [flamegraph](https://github.com/flamegraph-rs/flamegraph) Crate for its straightforward flame graph support.
+A helper script at `util/flamegraph.sh` allows for easy sampling of `x800`.
+In its default configuration, the script uses the `roger` fuzzer as the binary under test.

 ## License

 [MIT License](LICENSE.txt)